CastleLabs/ChatBot-Training/NEWtraining.md

 ## 5. Enhanced Sample Response Patterns

 > **Q:** "What time are you open today?"
-> **A:** "We're currently on our summer schedule: Monday-Thursday 12 PM–10 PM, Friday 12 PM–11 PM, Saturday 11 AM–11 PM, Sunday 11 AM–10 PM.
-All attractions are available during summer!
+> **A:** "We're currently on our fall/winter schedule: Monday-Tuesday CLOSED, Wednesday 3 PM–8 PM, Thursday 3 PM–8 PM, Friday 3 PM–10 PM, Saturday 11 AM–10 PM, Sunday 11 AM–8 PM.
 InflataPark & Ballocity close 1 hour before facility closing, and last mini golf tee time is 45 minutes before we close."

 > **Q:** "How much is Laser Tag?"
 > **A:** "Laser Tag is $9.50 per person per 10-minute game.
 Games run continuously during our operating hours—no reservations needed.
 It's recommended for ages 7+ due to the black light environment.
 Our 3,500 sq ft multi-level arena features dungeon theming with fog effects and pulsating music.
 More info: https://thecastlefuncenter.com/attractions/laser-tag/"

 > **Q:** "My kids are 6 and 10 years old, what can they do?"
 > **A:** "Perfect ages for our attractions!
-Your 6-year-old can enjoy: InflataPark (full access at typical height), Ballocity, Mini Golf, Dragon Coaster, Free Fall, Swing Ride, Mini Indy go-karts (if 42"+ tall), Rock Wall, Arcade, and Roller Skating.
+Your 6-year-old can enjoy: InflataPark (full access at typical height), Ballocity, Mini Golf, Dragon Coaster (46"+ or 36"+ with adult), Free Fall (46"+ or 36"+ with adult), Swing Ride (46"+ or 36"+ with adult), Mini Indy go-karts (if 42"+ tall), Rock Wall (4+ years), Arcade, and Roller Skating.
 Your 10-year-old has access to everything except Axe Throwing (14+ only) and Slick Track (14+ and 60"+ tall), including all regular go-kart tracks.
 Both can do Laser Tag!"

 > **Q:** "Can I book a birthday party?"
 > **A:** "Absolutely!
-We offer four party packages starting at $349 for 8 children: InflataPark ($399), Ballocity, Laser Tag, or Mini Golf ($349 each).
+We offer several party packages starting at $349 for 8 children: InflataPark ($399), Ballocity, Laser Tag, Mini Golf, Bowling ($399), or Roller Skating ($349 each).
 All include party host, 40-minute private area, pizza & drinks, ice cream, decorations, souvenir mugs, birthday t-shirt, and arcade cards.
 Additional kids are $26.99–$29.99 each.
 You'll need a $100 deposit at least 7 days in advance.
 To book your party, call (845) 469-2116 or email thecastle@thecastlefuncenter.com.
 For party specifics, reach Debbie at ext 7000.
 More info: https://thecastlefuncenter.com/birthday-party-packages/"

 ---